ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ## Ensemble

 Overall I used 3 models in total with 2 image classification models based on B6-EfficientNet and 1 sequence classification model.
-One of the selected B6-EfficientNet models and the sequence classification model used CutMix augmentation.
+One of the selected B6-EfficientNet models and the sequence classification model was trained using CutMix augmentation.
 I was planning on adding the B7-EfficientNet model and another sequence model to the final ensemble but due to the time constraints and limited remaining AWS credits, I was unable to finish training the models to a level which would enhance the ensemble score.

 {{< figure src="imgs/CVvsLeaderboardScores.png" title="Tracking model 'generalisation' performance against the public leaderboard." lightbox="true" >}}

 The models were ensembled by averaging the predictions together after the post processing is complete.

-## Conclusion
+## Conclusions

-Overall I am quite happy with my score and position on the leaderboard especially since I was able to generalise my approach to the private leaderboard relative to other teams.
+Overall I am quite happy with my score and position on the leaderboard especially since I was able to remain in the top 20 teams for the public and private leaderboard.
 My initial goal was to reach 0.25 on the public leaderboard which I was able to achieve by getting 0.24397 (the lower the better).
 By participating in previous Kaggle competitions I was able to learn quite a lot from them and applied that knowledge to this competition.
 This competition also allowed me to perform many experiments thanks to the AWS Credits, which gave me more insights into hyperparameter tuning and optimising the model training process.